 Not a thrift store shopper?
 Maybe you should be.
 Join the league of thrift store lovers who have found cool and often expensive things like rare paintings, vintage clothing, and Renaissance-era furniture.
-Here are a few thrift store finds by real people that will make your jaw drop.
+You shouldn’t have any trouble finding a thrift store in your city.

 1. Designer High Heels